openframeworks/ofBook/project_joel/chapter.md

 ## Project Overview

-Anthropocene ˈanTHrəpəˌsēn
+**Anthropocene**

-Adjective
+_Adjective_

-Relating to or denoting the current geological age, viewed as the period during which human activity has been been the dominant influence on climate and the environment.
+_Relating to or denoting the current geological age, viewed as the period during which human activity has been been the dominant influence on climate and the environment._

 First of all, you should watch this video, to see the finished project, as part of a wider video all about the Greenpeace Field at Glastonbury 2013.